explode

 returned, otherwise an array containing

-values appear at the start or end of string
+values appear at the start or end of string, said values

 will be added as an empty array value either in the first or last